owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

 ## An Alternative Approach: HTTP Streams

-Sticking to a pure HTTP exchange would be a better option.
+Sticking to a pure HTTP exchange might be a more suitable option.
 Let's take a step back to analyze the journey so far:

-- We have touch events that are serialized by the Linux Kernel and exposed as a stream of byte via a file `/dev/input/event`
+- Touch events are serialized by the Linux Kernel and exposed as a stream of bytes via a file `/dev/input/event`.
-- We slice the stream into a set of discrete events that we feed to a channel
+- This stream is dissected into a series of discrete events, which are then fed into a channel.
-- Those events are analysed to detect a "gesture" (a set of events belonging to the same "touch")
+- These events are analyzed to detect a "gesture" – a sequence of events corresponding to the same "touch".
-- The aggregate and sanitized events are sent to the client via WebSocket
+- The aggregated and sanitized events are then transmitted to the client using WebSocket.

-- Presenting HTTP streams as an alternative.
-- Advantages of simplicity and directness in this approach.
+Considering that the initial events are presented as a byte stream, and seeing the effectiveness of having the client read and segment these events, aligns well with the Unix philosophy.

+Therefore, I decided to explore a low-level stream implementation for communication between the client and the server.

+Internet and ChatGPT gave it a name: [Server Sent Events](https://en.wikipedia.org/wiki/Server-sent_events)

+From the server's perspective, the process involves continuously streaming bytes into the communication channel.
+These bytes are formatted specifically to announce events.
+A special MIME type (`text/event-stream`) is used to signal to the client that the server will be sending such a stream of bytes, and the client is expected to handle it accordingly.

+Initially, I considered implementing Server-Sent Events (SSE), but then I realized I could first explore a simpler approach.
+This involves streaming bytes without fully adopting the complete logic of SSE, especially since I am managing both the client and server implementations.
+This approach allows for a more streamlined and controlled development process.

+### Implementing HTTP Stream in Go
+- Showcasing the GoLang code for streaming.
+- Emphasis on the use of native language capabilities.

 ### The Concept of Serialization
 - Discussion on the necessity and methods of encoding messages.
 - Exploration of different serialization techniques.

-### Implementing HTTP Stream in Go
-- Showcasing the GoLang code for streaming.
-- Emphasis on the use of native language capabilities.

 ### Receiving and Decoding the Stream in JavaScript
 - Process of stream reception in JavaScript via a worker thread.